Devp00l/pnp-soundboard/README.md

 ## Hotkeys

-Use `space` to focus the search field.
+Use `alt` to focus the search field.

-Use `enter` to play a random tile from the currently chosen tab.
+Use `shift` to play a random tile from the currently chosen tab.

 Use `backspace` or `escape` to stop all playing titles.